-To vote on three proposals:
+To vote on four proposals:

-- To elect eight directors, each to serve on the Company's Board of Directors (the "Board"), until the next annual meeting of stockholders (tentatively scheduled for May 5, 2022), or until his or her successor is elected and qualified; - To consider and act upon a proposal to approve the appointment of Ernst & Young LLP, independent registered public accountants, as auditors of the Company for the fiscal year ending December 25, 2021; and - To conduct an advisory vote on the compensation of the Company's named executive officers ("NEOs").
+- 1. To elect eight directors, each to serve on the Company's Board of Directors (the "Board"), until the next annual meeting of stockholders (tentatively scheduled for May 9, 2024), or until his or her successor is elected and qualified; - 2.
+To consider and act upon a proposal to approve the appointment of Ernst & Young LLP, independent registered public accountants, as auditors of the Company for the fiscal year ending December 30, 2023; - 3.
+To conduct an advisory vote on the compensation of the Company's named executive officers ("NEOs"); and - 4.
+To conduct an advisory vote on the frequency with which the Company should hold future advisory votes on the compensation of the Company's NEOs.